-Consent for Use of Telephone Numbers: You authorize WebBank/Gettington.com, their affiliates, agents, and others calling at their request or on their behalf to contact you at any number (i) you have provided to us (ii) from which you have called us, or (iii) which we obtain and believe we can reach you at.
+Consent to Use of Telephone Numbers.
+You authorize WebBank/Gettington, their affiliates, agents, and others calling at their request or on their behalf to contact you at any number (i) you have provided to us (ii) from which you have called us, or (iii) which we obtain and believe we can reach you at.
 We may contact you in any way, such as calling, texting, using an automated dialer or using pre-recorded messages.
 We may contact you on a mobile, wireless, or similar device, even if you are charged for it by your provider.

-We are clarifying that this Agreement cannot be changed orally.
+No Oral Modifications.
+We are clarifying this agreement cannot be changed orally.

 Assignment of Account.
 We may sell, assign or transfer your Account or any portion thereof without notice to you.
 You may not sell, assign or transfer your Account.

 Reporting and Monitoring.
 We may report information about your Account to credit bureaus.
 Late payments, missed payments, or other defaults on your Account may be reflected in your credit report.
 You agree that any government agency may release your residence address to us, should it become necessary to locate you.
 You agree that we may record your calls, and that our supervisory personnel may listen to telephone calls between you and our representatives in order to evaluate the quality of our service to you and other cardholders.

 Updated Financial and Other Information.
 Upon request, you agree to promptly give us accurate financial and other information about yourself.
 We may obtain information about you from credit bureaus or other third parties at any time.
 You agree that the information that you provide to us is accurate as of the date provided, and that if the information changes you will contact us with notice of the change.